cloudmesh/technologies/chapters/tech/nwb.md

 are LaNet, JUNG-based Circular.
 Other than the built-in ability to create visualizations, NWB also provides some integration with other tools such as GUESS and Gnuplot.
-The whole network visualization or any specific view can be saved in formats such as pdf, gif, raw, jpg or png [@NWB1].
+The whole network visualization or any specific view can be saved in formats such as pdf, gif, raw, jpg or png [@www-researchgate].